benmvp/slides/2018/reactathon/why-react.md

 - So you end up spending more time explicitly wiring things up together
 - Buuuut... structure of your code can more or less stay the same as complexity grows
 - Certainly not the case with jQuery or Backbone; things got cray
-- So if an app grew organically, it never was rearchitected
 - But prepare yourself for the fact that it'll feel like you're writing "more code" in the beginning

 /////